feluxe/sty-docs/sphinx/docs/customizing.rst

-Changing the render-functions for a register-obejct
+Changing the render-functions for a register-object
 ---------------------------------------------------

 If you want to fix compatibility issues with old terminals, you might want to customize the render-functions.